hphucnp/kie-common/README.md

 This module contains common components used by the Drools Workbench and the Drools Execution Server.
 NOTE:
-- This project is about
-This project is only supporting amd64 architecture for now.
+- This project is only supporting amd64 architecture for now.
 That means you could only develop it on a amd64 machine.

 Building
 mvn clean install -DskipTests